 17-19 Spruson Street, Neutral Bay (Item Nos.
-I0708 & I0709)
+I0708 & I0709) A pair of single storey, semi-detached houses of rendered brick

 A pair of single storey, semi-detached houses of rendered brick with corrugated iron clad gabled roofs.
 Projecting bays at extremities have a central three facet bay windows and plainly decorated bargeboards with finial to the gabled apex verandahs are carried on timber posts.
 A good example of the Victorian Italianate style and part of a fine group of modest latenineteenth century terrace houses.
 Representative of a form of housing characteristic of the immediate vicinity but unusual in Neutral Bay generally due to the settlement patterns in the area.